 Moving onto the less formalised restaurant spaces, we come to-

 This is Sketch’s patisserie by day, and one of their bars by night.
-If you’re into a little breakfast or brunch, you can grab one of the colourful chairs (complete with ballet shoes en pointe on each leg) and indulge in some pancakes with maple syrup, French toast suzette with orange sorbet & caramel sauce, or some poached tempura eggs with cream of gorgonzola & Portobello mushrooms.
+If you’re into a little breakfast or brunch, you can grab one of the colourful chairs (complete with ballet shoes en pointe on each leg) and indulge in some waffles with maple syrup, a Full English with bacon, black pudding and coco beans, or some poached tempura eggs with avocado and ‘sketchup’.

-Moving into the evening, the patisserie counter is freed from its pastries, and filled with ice for cocktails including a classic Hemingway Daiquiri, and their El Conde Megroni, which replaces the traditional gin with a smokey mezcal.
-And you’ll be glad to know that – although this isn’t really a beer kind of bar – the craft beer revolution has made its way over here, with some CRATE ipa on offer in bottles.
+Moving into the evening, the patisserie counter is freed from its pastries, and filled with ice for cocktails including a Lady d’Arbanville, which combines two types of vodka with elderflower liqueur and ‘Darjeeling droplets’.
+And you’ll be glad to know that – although this isn’t really a beer kind of bar – the craft beer revolution has made its way over here, with some Meantime brews on offer in bottles.

 THE GLADE AT SKETCH

 Because you didn’t come here not to be transported to an enchanted fairytale forest filled with elegant furnishings covered in hand-painted velvet, carved oak shelves behind the bar, coloured mirrored tabletops, and a lush carpet of pine needles and life-like grass underfoot… you’ll be glad to know The Glade exists.

-It’s another of Sketch London’s restaurants, this one designed specifically for breakfast & lunch rather than the dinner crowd.
+It’s another of Sketch London’s restaurants, this one designed specifically for lunch rather than the dinner crowd.
 Its incredible decorations are directly inspired by an early 20th century French postcard – the artists who designed the room re-painted it, enlarged & reversed the design, the printed it onto hundreds of metres of paper.
 They they took that paper, and carefully mapped it out onto the walls of the room, hand-cutting and sticking it all up seamlessly, so a to make it seem like you are in the postcard itself.